How to hashtag properly – Updated

 WHERE DID HASHTAGS COME FROM?

-Up until a few years ago hashtags were generally used for numerical purposes and website coding… Roll on summer 2009 and social media giant, Twitter, start to hyperlink hashtags used in tweets.
+In the beginning, hashtags were generally used for numerical purposes and website coding… Roll on summer 2009 and social media giant, Twitter, start to hyperlink hashtags used in tweets.

 In 2010, Twitter launched “Trending Topics” on the Twitter front page, displaying hashtags that were quickly becoming popular due to increased use.